A Comprehensive BIM Strategy Document. The Problems with BIM Requirements.

 - Project templates are used with little to no adjustments and without adding more project-specific information to them.

-- Owners rarely trust newer processes, asking for more information without adjusting the original requirements and having to do double work due to that.
+- Owners rarely trust newer processes, asking for more information without adjusting the original requirements, and having to do double work as a result of that.

 Speaking of BIM execution plans, they can also be called BIM strategies, and those are essential for any project’s success.
 This leads us to the topic of building a successful BIM strategy.